DevopediaOrg/nodejs-basic/README.md

 Note that we now return a 404 error for the `favicon.ico` file.

 Study the callback code.
 Which one is a blocking call?
 Which one is a non-blocking call?
 Can you explain what's happening?

+# 5. Passing Response Object to Request Handlers (br0.5)

+Response object is passed into the request handlers.
+Each handler will take care of writing the response.
+This design allows us to handle non-blocking operations correctly.
+Their callbacks will have the necessary output to form the response correctly.

+Note that server code is extremely simple now.
+Everything is handled by router and request callbacks.